 Users of the Libraries are entitled to have:

 - A library free of disruptive activity

-- Clean surroundings, regardless of whether a particular library permits food and drink
+- Clean surroundings, regardless of whether a particular library permits food

 - Access to library materials or an ability to recall them as regulations

 - Journals, books, documents and newspapers that are complete and unmarked

 - Access to computer terminals for the purpose of performing research

 Ensuring a pleasant and productive environment for study and research for

 all users requires that each user of the Libraries follow the University of

 Maryland Libraries Code of Conduct Policy.
 Users of the Libraries have a

 1. Creating any disturbance or exhibiting any behavior that

 interferes with normal use of the libraries, including: rowdiness, noise,